menu

 Demographics

-The population of Chester overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Chester, 21.02% have at least a bachelor's degree.
+In terms of college education, Chester is nearly on par with the US average for all cities of 21.84%: 18.75% of adults 25 and older in Chester have a bachelor's degree or advanced degree.

-The per capita income in Chester in 2022 was $46,194, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $184,776 for a family of four.
+The per capita income in Chester in 2022 was $41,280, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $165,120 for a family of four.
 However, Chester contains both very wealthy and poor people as well.

 Chester is a somewhat ethnically-diverse town.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chester residents report their race to be White.
+The greatest number of Chester residents report their race to be White, followed by Black or African-American.
 Chester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.34% of the town’s residents.
-Important ancestries of people in Chester include German, English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 10.06% of the town’s residents.
+Important ancestries of people in Chester include German, English, Irish, European, and Italian.

 The most common language spoken in Chester is English.
 Other important languages spoken here include Spanish and Slavic languages.